kai-prince-sfhea/Schema/README.md

 *TODO*: Describe how to use your format.

+The first render will take a while whilst LuaLaTeX installs the relevant packages.

 ## Format Options

 *TODO*: If your format has options that can be set via document metadata, describe them.